The Devil in the Dark – Part II

 The sign contains a map.
 Two clearly marked trails extend from the shuttle lot.
 It is difficult to understand how Cebe Tate got lost, but perhaps he was lured away into the deep, threatening woods.
 We could be facing some sort of shape shifting or mind controlling presence.
 Such tales are as timeless as travel into uncharted worlds.

-This should definitely secure a promotion of my own.
+This should definitely secure my promotion.

 Stardate 122218.25